 What I found was surprising.

 Most Research Shows That Pet Owners Are Not Less Depressed

 - Eighteen of the 30 studies found that, as a group, there were no differences in rates of depression between pet owners and non-owners.

 - Five studies reported that pet owners were more likely to be depressed than non-owners.

 - A couple of studies obtained mixed results.
-One reported that unmarried women with pets were less depressed than their no-pet counterparts, but the reverse was true of unmarried men.
-And a 1999 study found no general differences in depression rates of gay and bisexual men, but that HIV positive men with pets who had few, if any friends, were less depressed.
+One reported that unmarried women with pets were less depressed than no-pet counterparts, but the reverse was true of unmarried men.
+And a 1999 study found no general differences in depression rates of gay and bisexual men, but that HIV-positive men with pets who had few, if any, friends were less depressed.

 - Only 5 of the 30 studies found that, as a group, pet owners suffered less from depression than people who did not live with a companion animal.

 All other things being equal, researchers tend to have more confidence in studies with more subjects than studies with fewer subjects.
 In all, 117,233 participants were included in the 30 studies I reviewed, with the number of participants ranging from 88 to 53,418.
 The five studies which found that pet owners were less depressed had, on average, many fewer participants (Mean = 401 subjects ) than the studies that found no difference in depression rates (Mean = 4,683 subjects) or that found pet owners to be more depressed (Mean = 4,975 subjects).
 Eleven studies had more than 1,000 subjects, but none of those large studies reported that pet owners as a group were less likely to suffer from depression.